diadara/alt/examples/todomvc/README.md

 module.exports = alt.createActions(TodoActions)
 ```

-The store on flux closk in at ~160 LOC.
+The store on flux clock in at ~160 LOC.
 In alt the store is 80 LOC.

 Here's the store: